Minimum Tank Size: 29 Gallons (132 Litres)

 Feeding angelfish is usually quite easy, and most will happily accept commercial foods.
 If an angelfish refuses to eat, it’s usually an indicator that something is very wrong.
 Some angelfish are known to go on a food strike if the water quality degrades beyond a certain point.
 So always test your water first if your fish stops eating.

 In the wild, their diet mainly consists of small fish, invertebrates and insects.
 This diet should be replicated as closely as possible in the home aquarium, and this can be accomplished by feeding them a high quality flake food, with regular feedings of frozen and live food.
+I personally recommend Hikari Micro Wafers, which is one of the best foods on the market.

 Live food can be difficult to obtain at times, but feeder guppies, blackworms and adult brine shrimp can be found at most fish stores.
 If you decide to feed them guppies – which are one of their primary foods in the wild – they should always be obtained from a reputable source.
 Most of the ones found in pet stores are riddled with disease, and nothing will sicken your angelfish faster than adding a parasite ridden guppy to their diet.